Halloween 3 takes these urban legends to a whole new level, to Stonehenge and beyond.

 Movie: Halloween 3: Season of the Witch (1982)

 Plot: Eight days before Halloween, a shop owner clutching a pumpkin mask is chased by a group of suited men.
 He arrives at a hospital, but is found and killed by the roughest eye-gouging ever attempted.

-Luckily, this is the hospital of Dr. Dan Challis (played by Tom god-damn Atkins) who, along with the shop owner’s daughter, travels to Santa Mira, home of the Silver Shamrock Corporation and plans for Halloween that will forever change the world.
+Luckily, this is the hospital of Dr. Dan Challis (played by Tom god-damn Atkins) who, along with the shop owner’s daughter, travels to Santa Mira, home of the Silver Shamrock Corporation to discover plans for Halloween that will forever change the world.